VAbasova/Demo-Protractor-Jasmine/README.md

-# startit_movie_finder
+# movie_finder_jasmine
-Working project for startit students
+Demo project for learning and experiments

 To make sure everything works in this initial repo:
 - clone